 ADD CRUNCHY VEGETABLES

-Make sure to include plenty of celery, bell peppers, cucumbers, carrots, broccoli, or kale chips, all of which are very tasty and add volume and flavor without costly calories.
+Make sure to include plenty of celery, bell peppers, cucumbers, carrots, broccoli, or kale chips, all of which are very tasty and add volume and flavor to a healthy salad without costly calories.

 AVOID THE UNHEALTHY CRUNCH OF CRISP TOPPINGS